blackducksoftware/hub/README.md

 ### Docker Version Requirements

-Hub has been tested with Docker 1.13.1.
+Hub has been tested with Docker17.03.x (ce/ee)

 ### Hardware Requirements